 Our Training Manager, Wende Perkins was hard at work with the students of @James N. Gamble Montessori High School.
 Wende was there discussing topics such as 1.) working in Spanish speaking countries and not being bi-lingual, 2.) working for a company that partners with bi-lingual vendors, and 3.) understanding workforce partnerships in Spanish speaking countries.” #wearetempoe #obviouschoice #tempoesocial #spanish #vendors #bilingual #culture #explore #highschool # teach #learning #fun

 TEMPOE, LLC, a leading provider of no credit required shopping, has announced that Chris Garrido has been appointed President.
 Garrido brings more than 25 years of experience in the consumer finance sector and has been with TEMPOE since 2013, most recently serving as Senior Vice President of Sales and Marketing.

 Garrido’s distinguished career includes 17 years of executive operations in the rent-to-own, leasing, retail, and consumer finance industries.
 He drove growth in profitability and performance at ACE Cash Express, ZEC Financial, and Rent-A-Center locations throughout the US.

-During Garrido’s tenure at TEMPOE, he has overseen building national client development, sales and marketing organizations, and the company’s landmark achievement of its one-billionth lease in 2017.
+During Garrido’s tenure at TEMPOE, he has overseen building national client development, sales and marketing organizations, and the company’s landmark achievement of one-billion dollars in lease originations.